The Spindle Crest | Eastlake Antique Chair

 $910.00

-The Spindle Crest dates to the late 19th to very early 20th century, a transitional period in American furniture making when the Eastlake and Aesthetic movements began to temper Victorian ornament with greater structural clarity.
-Chairs from this era favored legible geometry, disciplined carving, and an emerging architectural sensibility that emphasized form as much as decoration.
+A late 19th to early 20th-century chair produced during a transitional period in American furniture making, when Eastlake and Aesthetic principles began to temper Victorian ornament with greater structural clarity.
+Chairs of this type favored legible geometry and disciplined carving, shifting emphasis from applied decoration to form that could be read directly.

-The Spindle Crest dates to the late 19th to very early 20th century, a transitional period in American furniture making when the Eastlake and Aesthetic movements began to temper Victorian ornament with greater structural clarity.
-Chairs from this era favored legible geometry, disciplined carving, and an emerging architectural sensibility that emphasized form as much as decoration.
+A late 19th to early 20th-century chair produced during a transitional period in American furniture making, when Eastlake and Aesthetic principles began to temper Victorian ornament with greater structural clarity.
+Chairs of this type favored legible geometry and disciplined carving, shifting emphasis from applied decoration to form that could be read directly.

 Design Style